AVSBlog/avsblog.github.io/_posts/2020-10-26-azure-vmware-solution-content-library-on-blob.md

 ## Solution

-Azure VMware Solution and Azure Files.
+Azure VMware Solutions and Azure Files.

 By combining these two solutions organizations can realize a vSphere based cloud solution with a simple lift and shift, no re-platforming, no IP changes, no architecture changes.
 Additionally, storage footprint is shrunk in vSphere but no change what-so-ever to the file server hierarchy, security or files made available.